 What are letters of recommendation?

 Letters of recommendation are letters you request from professionals who know you well and who you feel can confidently recommend you for application to a particular school or program.
-(More information about these professionals is given in the next section.)
+(More information about who these professionals might be is given in the next section.)

 Letters of recommendation are required for students applying to most, but not all, health profession programs.
 These letters are also sometimes called letters of evaluation.
 It is important to check with any school to which you intend to apply and find out their specific requirements regarding letters of recommendation.